 08 of 09

 East Teas in Borough Market wants us to ditch the tea bags and get back to enjoying loose-leaf tea.
 It's a London-based company that sources directly from tea makers, growers, and suppliers in the country of origin, and it encourages its suppliers to use traditional methods and processes.

 Tea2You is also at Borough Market and specializes in Darjeeling tea.
 Ratan, the owner, imports the Darjeeling tea himself and loves to help customers choose the right Darjeeling for them.
 He also donates money to St. Mary's School in Darjeeling, India.

 East Teas: 8 Southwark St., London SE1 1TL

 Tea2You: Bedal Street, Borough Market, London SE1 1TLContinue to 9 of 9 below.

 09 of 09

 Whittard of Chelsea

 Whittard has many branches across London and the United Kingdom.
 The tea shops have a wide variety of teas, but it's all pre-packaged so you can't sniff and touch it before buying.
-The packaging is usually nice packaging, however, and the Chinaware is always popular.
+The packaging is usually nice however, and the Chinaware is always popular.
 You'll also find great gift sets and delicious biscuits.
-Walter Whittard established his tea company in 1886, so they have strong London tea connections.
+Walter Whittard established his tea company in 1886, so there's a strong London tea connection.
 Check its website to find the closest location near you.